Home run king Barry Bonds has his No. 25 retired by Giants

 In July 2015, Bonds said he had a huge “weight lifted” when federal prosecutors dropped what was left of their criminal case against him after a nearly decade-long steroids prosecution.
 Bonds needs to be on 75 percent of Hall of Fame ballots to be enshrined in Cooperstown.
 He was on 56.4 percent of Hall ballots this year, up from 53.8 percent last year.
 He had just 36.2 percent in his initial appearance.

-“Thank you San Francisco, thank you for making all my dreams come true,” Bonds said in concluding a long, thoughtful speech thanking so many and remembering his late father, Bobby.
+“Thank you San Francisco, thank you for making all my dreams come true,” Bonds said while remembering his late father, Bobby.

 Giants great Willie Mays, Bonds’ godfather, called for the slugger to reach the Hall of Fame.